RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 ## Game Boy Color

-- ❌ Standalone emulator: **Pizza Boy GBC**
-  - No longer being developed.
-Compatibility issues can cause problems with unlocks.
-Devs have no means to resolve issues.
-- ❌ libretro core: **DoubleCherryGB**
+- ❓ libretro core: **DoubleCherryGB**
-  - Does not expose all memory, some achievements will show up as unsupported
+  - Does not expose all memory, some achievements will show up as unsupported.
 - ❓ libretro core: **Emux GB**
 - ❓ libretro core: **fixGB**
 - ❓ libretro core: **SameBoy**